A chimp throwing darts

-The book’s point however is that we often have preconceptions about what the future will look like and that we prefer to gather the information that confirms this preconception.
+The point Tetlock and Gardner are trying to make, however, is that we often have preconceptions about what the future will look like and that we prefer to gather the information that confirms this preconception.
 What thus sets superforecasters apart is that they are more willing to listen to contradicting viewpoints and adjust their opinion.

 So, for example, if you believe that Elon Musk and Stephan Hawking are right in predicting a Terminator-like future in which artificial intelligence overtakes the Homo sapiens, you should also listen to what futurologist Ray Kurzweil has to say on this topic.

 Don’t just look at your own domain, but also study trends in neighbouring domains